ArielMejiaDev/lara-movies/README.md

 ## 📺 Screencast

-I added a screencast showing all features of the project: [here](https://www.loom.com/share/5904eecdd4d6418f9f88bb922caa60a8)
+I added a screencast showing all features of the project: <a href="https://www.loom.com/share/5904eecdd4d6418f9f88bb922caa60a8" target="_blank">Here</a>

 ## 🚀 Start